Fresh Fibers: How Much Does It Cost to Carpet a 10×12 Room?

 Now that you know how much it costs to carpet a 10×12 office, den, or guest room, you need to consider how replacing the carpet in just one room could impact the overall value of your home.

-“You’re not going to see more than a dollar for dollar return on your investment in new flooring, if that.
+“You’re not going to see more than a dollar-for-dollar return on your investment in new flooring if that.
 Let’s say I give you a list price of $350,000, and then you invest $3,500 in recarpeting the whole house.
 That isn’t going to get you an additional $3,500, but it may help us sell faster,” explains Watkins.

-In addition, installing new flooring in just one secondary bedroom (assuming you have more than one) may create an uneven aesthetic.
-Buyers won’t love to see four different carpets in each bedroom.
 A cohesive style and design throughout the house is generally preferred over a hodgepodge of different carpet colors and styles.
 So if you’ve got a three-bedroom home, you need to install the same carpet in both of the secondary bedrooms.

 You can get away with a different carpet in the primary bedroom suite, as long as it’s more luxurious than the carpet in the secondary bedrooms.
 However, the primary bedroom suite carpet should be in the same color family as the other bedrooms, and share a similar pattern (if there is a pattern in the carpeting you select) so that the differences aren’t glaringly obvious at first glance.

-However, you may be able to get away with different flooring in various rooms if each room has a different dedicated purpose, say one is a guest bedroom and the other has office built-ins.
+Similarly, you may be able to get away with different flooring in various rooms if each room has a different dedicated purpose, say one is a guest bedroom and the other has office built-ins.

 Consider your carpet choices carefully

 Carpet selection involves so much more than picking out the color you want at the flooring shop.
-You need to consider the durability of the fibers, the look and feel of the construction and pile, and how installation costs and services will impact your overall remodel budget.
-And while you may have started with the idea of a single room remodel project, when it comes to the carpet, it may be wiser to replace the flooring throughout the house than in a single 10×12 room.
+You need to consider the durability of the fibers, the look and feel of the construction and pile, and how installation costs and services will impact your overall remodeling budget.

 Header Image Source: (House Method / Unsplash)